fuegocoding/inkrypt/README.md

 ### Theming
 Use the dropdown in the header to switch between built-in themes.
 Selecting **Custom** exposes a JSON editor where you can define your own CSS variables, which are saved to local storage.

+### Templates and Export
+Use the "Insert Template" dropdown to start a note from a built-in template.
+Notes can be exported at any time via the **Export** button in the header, which downloads a `inkrypt-notes.json` file.

 ## 🌐 Deployment